STAR: Decode-Phase Rescheduling for LLM Inference: Abstract

 \section{Abstract}

-Large Language Model (LLM) inference has emerged as a fundamental paradigm.
-In real-world scenarios, variations in output length cause severe workload imbalance in the decode phase, particularly for long-output reasoning tasks.
+Large Language Model (LLM) inference has emerged as a fundamental paradigm, however, variations in output length cause severe workload imbalance in the decode phase, particularly for long-output reasoning tasks.
 Existing systems, such as PD disaggregation architectures, rely on static prefill-to-decode scheduling, which often results in SLO violations and OOM failures under evolving decode workloads.

-In this paper, we propose \ours, an adaptive decoding rescheduling system powered by length prediction to anticipate future workloads.
-Our core contributions include: (1) A lightweight and continuous LLM-native prediction method that leverages LLM hidden state to model remaining generation length with high precision (reducing MAE by 49.42\%) and low overhead (cutting predictor parameters by 93.28\%); (2) A rescheduling solution in decode phase with : A dynamic balancing mechanism that integrates current and predicted workloads, reducing P99 TPOT by 74.77\% and achieving up to 2.24$\times$ higher goodput.
+In this paper, we propose \ours, a decode rescheduling system powered by length prediction to anticipate future workloads.
+Our core contributions include: (1) A lightweight and continuous LLM-native prediction method that leverages LLM hidden state to model remaining generation length with high precision (reducing MAE by 49.42\%) and low overhead (cutting predictor parameters by 93.28\%); (2) A rescheduling solution in decode phase with a dynamic balancing mechanism that integrates current and predicted workloads, reducing P99 TPOT by 75.1\% and achieving 2.63$\times$ higher goodput.